Automatic Waterer for Chickens

 II.
 FARM-TUFF 5 Gallon Galvanized Poultry Waterer, Freeze-Free

-For anyone tired of plastic waterers cracking or failing in cold weather, this Farm-Tuff metal waterer is a much better option.
+For anyone tired of plastic waterers cracking or failing in cold weather, this Farm-Tuff metal waterer (check on Amazon) is a much better option.
 It holds up well through winter, especially when placed on a heater pad, and does not freeze as many plastic models do.
 The construction is sturdy, and the lid comes off easily for filling.
 Its smooth interior makes cleaning simple.

 The inner carrying handle adds convenience, and overall the unit feels solid and dependable.
 The only thing to keep in mind is that it may leak if moved with the lid on, but filling the inner container first and then replacing the lid solves the issue.